 Step Two: Once your turkey tail is fanned, lay it flat and spray paint it orange, yellow and then brown.
 Tip: Use a piece of poster board to get nice, even paint lines.

-One thing to note, spray paint contains VOCs – or volatile organic compounds – which can impact your well-being once inhaled.
+One thing to note, spray paint contains VOCs (Volatile Organic Compounds) which can impact your well-being once inhaled.
 We suggest spray painting your turkey tail in a well-ventilated area, ideally outdoors.
 This will help prevent these VOCs from entering your home where you or anyone in your family can breathe them in.

 If you don’t have the ability to spray paint outdoors, consider utilizing space in your garage.
 Keep the garage door open to increase air flow, but leave the door to your home closed to prevent VOCs from entering.
 If you choose to, consider wearing a dust mask or a bandana over your nose and mouth for extra protection.